Fear, Move Over - Love, You're Up

 While in one of my meditations, it became clear I was to write a book.
 Not just any book, but a book about my life’s experiences.
 I was scared, but excited.

 So, I began writing about my experiences.
 I knew that if I could write and share my story, maybe I could help others on the same path.
 You see, I was completely brainwashed when I was a Jehovah's Witness.
 I was willing to die for it and would have done so gladly.
-I felt that if I shared my experiences about this cult and how it dominates your life and been able to free myself, that maybe, just maybe, someone would be able to benefit from it.
+I felt that if I shared my experiences about this cult and how it controls your life and how I’d been able to free myself, that maybe, just maybe, someone would be able to benefit.
 Maybe they would know they weren't alone.
 That there were and are others like them, who could help them on their path.

 I was fuelled by my new found desire to share my story.
 However, there came a point, when I would sit there, ready to pick up from where I left off and nothing.
 I was blank.
 I stared at the white page staring back and resigned that I needed to take a break.